TUDelft-PRIME-Books/Linear-Algebra/Chapter7/GramSchmidt.md

 ::::

-The following exercises are about the QR decomposition
+The following exercises are about the $QR$ decomposition

 ::::{grasple}
 :iframeclass: dark-light